openmfp/portal-ui-lib/docs/readme-nodes-configuration.md

 ```

 Once you set a feature toggle in the configuration, the respective feature is not visible by default.
-To make it visible one you can use Feature Toggles in settings, in order to enable this setting provide following portal option:
+To make it visible one you can use Feature Toggles in settings, in order to enable this setting add env variable:

 ```
-  uiOptions: {
-    enableFeatureToggleSetting: true,
-  }
+  UI_OPTIONS='enableFeatureToggleSetting'
 ```

 After that you would be able to manage your future toggles easily through ui.
 Or alternatively you can activate feature by adding `?ft=<feature-toggle>` URL query parameter.